akugal/hiero-consensus-node/docs/continuous-release.md

 **Beginning with release 0.61**:

-- The following items will be restricted:
+- The following valueItems will be restricted:
   - Creating release branches in Hedera-Services (like release/0.61)
   - Creating versioned tags like (v0.61.*)
 - The following workflows will be added: